flatpickles/sketchbook/design-doc.md

     -   `style` ("single"): A string indicating the display style for this param.
 Options include:
         -   "single": A single-line text field input.
         -   "multi": A multi-line text field input.
+        -   "options": Show a dropdown selector with several options, as described below.
+This is particularly useful when defining a corresponding project class property as a custom TypeScript enum.
+    -   `options` (`undefined`): When using the "selection" style, this array of strings will be used for the list of selection options, and the param value will be set to the index in this list when selection occurs.
 -   **Boolean:**
     -   `name` and `section` as above.
     -   `enables` ([]): An array of strings, each being a property name (not display name!) for another param within this project.
 Included params will be disabled when this boolean param is unset.
 Boolean params may be included without a corresponding project class property, and used only to enable/disable other params.